husonlab/splitstree6/doc/user-manual.md

 illustrate, open the example file `ungulates.nex` which can be found in the directory `publications/WelkerEtal2015` in the Examples directory.
-By default, the SplitsTree App creates a network by running Neighbor Net and using the p-distance.
+By default, the SplitsTree App creates a network by running Neighbor Net and using the $p$-distance.
 Switching to the workflow panel displays the (linear) workflow for this initial analysis .

 ![Right hand side of the workflow created when `ungulates.nex` is